Eddie Tolan: Civil service and teaching career

 After returning from Australia, Tolan returned to his job in Detroit as a clerk to the Register of Deeds.
-Tolan worked at a variety of jobs in the 1940s and 1950s.
-In 1956, Tolan became a school teacher in physical and health education.
+During World War II he worked as a material checker for Packard Motor Car Company and worked at a variety of jobs in the 1940s and 1950s.
+The 1950 census shows that he owned a gas station In 1956, Tolan became a school teacher in physical and health education.
 He taught at the Irving Elementary School on Detroit's West Side for several years.

 Death and family

 Tolan never married.
+He was, however, briefly engaged in 1938 to Johnnie Mae McConcico as was noted in the New Pittsburgh Courier on July 9, 1938.

 In 1965, Tolan's kidneys failed, and he was required to undergo weekly dialysis treatments for the rest of his life.
 In 1967, Tolan died from heart failure at age 58 at Detroit's Mt.
 Carmel Hospital, while undergoing one of his weekly treatments.
 At the time of his death, Jesse Owens paid him tribute in Jet magazine:

 When I was in high school, Eddie and Ralph (Metcalfe) were my idols.
 Eddie and I later became close friends.
 I used to live in Detroit and every time I'd go back Eddie was one of the first ones I'd look up.

 Tolan was survived by his sisters, June Brown and Martha Lombard, and a brother, Hart H. Tolan.
 Though the two never met, Tolan was also a cousin of former Major League Baseball player Bobby Tolan.
 Eddie Tolan is interred at United Memorial Gardens in Plymouth, Michigan.